Siddharth07-09/Siddharth07-09/README.md

 # Hi there,
 # This is Siddharth 👋
 ### I'm a second-year AI/ML student who spends most of my time learning new stuff and aspiring to do something creative and useful.
-### I enjoy the entire process—data collection, model training, API development, and deployment.
+### I enjoy the entire process—data collection, model training, development and deployment.
 ### Check out my repositories for dashboards, forecasting systems and  scripts.

 <!--